SaiHarshitha-K/Text-Classifier/README.md

 This repository contains jupyter notebook that includes Text classifier models.

+# Facial Expression Classification using Convolutional Neural Networks
+This repository contains jupyter notebook that includes facial expression classifier models for Kaggle's facial emotion expressions dataset

 To run the Jupyter Notebook, follow the below steps:

-    step 1 : Download the Notebook
+    Step 1 : Download the Notebook
-    step 2 : Download Rotten Tomatoes Reviews dataset from kaggle from link : https://www.kaggle.com/datasets/ulrikthygepedersen/rotten-tomatoes-reviews step 3 : You can upload the dataset and downloaded notebook into jupyter notebook step 4 : Observe the code and perform the steps in each cell to get the desired result. step 5 : Feel free to improve the model.
+    Step 2 : Download Rotten Tomatoes Reviews dataset from kaggle from link : https://www.kaggle.com/datasets/ulrikthygepedersen/rotten-tomatoes-reviews
+    Step 3 : You can upload the dataset and downloaded notebook into jupyter notebook Step 4 : Observe the code and perform the steps in each cell to get the desired result.
+    Step 5 : Feel free to improve the model.